trading-peter/upload-test-server/README.md

 }
 ```

-The server creates a the following folder structure and files for each uploaded image:
+The server creates the following folder structure and files for each uploaded image:

 ```sh
 /upload/my-image.jpg # Full size image